GraffAI/aubron/README.md

 #### [/graff/](/graff/) - **Graff**
 The knowledge graph.
 This is a graphql server meant to provide internal read/writable access to known truth for safe network clients.
 Prisma managed PlanetScale database.

-### Unimplemented (Planned)

 #### [/nexus/](/nexus/) - **Nexus**
 The hub of all networks.
 Guarddog and pathfinder, a graphql federation server that assembles and protects a singular exposed supergraph.
+Apollo Gateway running on Elastic Beanstalk

+### Unimplemented (Planned)

 #### [/sam/](/sam/) - **SAM**
 Secure, Assure, Mitigate.
 Natural language interface for the network, providing wake word functionality, authentication, and managed access to the network.